 General and administrative expenses consist of personnel-related expenses for employees involved in general corporate functions, including accounting, finance, insurance, tax, legal and human relations, costs associated with outside professional fees such as legal counsel and auditors, costs associated with use by these functions of facilities and equipment, such as facility expenses, depreciation expenses, other operating costs not included in research and development, and general corporate expenses.
 General and administrative expenses are expensed as incurred.

 We expect general and administrative expenses will increase in the future as we increase our headcount to support our continued research and development activities.
-We anticipate that we will incur increased accounting, audit, legal, regulatory, compliance, director and officer insurance, and investor and public relations expenses associated with operating as a public company.

 Income tax

 We are subject to income taxes in the Netherlands and the United States.